 The Department of Health and Human Services (HHS) has a specific department that helps enforce HIPAA compliance.
 In recent years, the Health Information Technology for Economic and Clinical Health Act (HITECH) made HIPAA compliance even more critical for businesses.

-With the overall goal being the protection of personal health information, violating HIPAA provisions can result in both hefty fines and possible jail time.
+With the overall goal being the protection of personal health information, violating HIPAA requirements can result in both hefty fines and possible jail time.

 HIPAA provisions have been consolidated under the Omnibus act, which also includes requirements set forth by HITECH.

-Being HIPAA compliant features three main pillars – administrative, physical, and technical safeguards.
+Being compliant with the HIPAA Security Rule features three main pillars – administrative, physical, and technical safeguards.

 Under the administrative guidelines, businesses handling PHI need to establish a risk assessment plan, followed by a risk management plan.
 Risk assessment involves analyzing the risks that your systems face daily.

 The central pillar of HIPAA compliance is important because it determines the implementation framework that you’ll follow for your entire security plan moving forward.

 In other words, the policies and procedures you establish to become compliant with HIPAA requirements will affect all other elements of your information security plan.

 Analyzing risk (as part of your risk assessment framework) includes evaluating the possibility of a risk occurring, as well as the impact it may have on personal health information.